 1. Max Out Your IRA

 If you have an individual retirement account (IRA), you can deposit a portion of your $10,000 into your account.
-This hefty contribution will make excellent progress toward your retirement goal.
-Because federal regulations limit contributions to your IRA, you’ll have money left over.
-For instance, deposits to your account in 2025 max out at $7,000 for the year or $8,000 if you’re age 50 or older.
+Because federal regulations limit contributions to your IRA, there is only so much you are able to deposit, so you will still have money left over for other investments.
+In 2025, you cannot contribute more than $7,000, or $8,000 if you are age 50 or older.

-Choosing this route will leave you with $2,000 to $3,000.
-You can invest the remainder in the options below, or you may find one of those options as a better fit for you.
+Choosing to max out your IRA will leave you with $2,000 to $3,000.
+You can then invest the remainder in one of the options below.

 2. Contribution to a 401(k)